PlaidCloud/website/content/en/docs/tutorials/security/seccomp.md

 Seccomp stands for secure computing mode and has been a feature of the Linux kernel since version 2.6.12.
 It can be used to sandbox the privileges of a process, restricting the calls it is able to make from userspace into the kernel.
-Kubernetes lets you automatically apply seccomp profiles loaded onto a
+PlaidCloud lets you automatically apply seccomp profiles loaded onto a
 {{< glossary_tooltip text="node" term_id="node" >}} to your Pods and containers.

 Identifying the privileges required for your workloads can be difficult.
-In this tutorial, you will go through how to load seccomp profiles into a local Kubernetes cluster, how to apply them to a Pod, and how you can begin to craft profiles that give only the necessary privileges to your container processes.
+In this tutorial, you will go through how to load seccomp profiles into a local PlaidCloud cluster, how to apply them to a Pod, and how you can begin to craft profiles that give only the necessary privileges to your container processes.

 ## {{% heading "objectives" %}}